contribsys/faktory_example.js/README.md

 ## Exploring

-While all three tabs are busy, go to [http://localhost7420](http://localhost7420) and check out the Faktory Web UI.
+While all three tabs are busy, go back to [http://localhost7420](http://localhost7420) and check out the Faktory Web UI.
 Poke around each tab, you might not see much initially.

 If you stop the fworker.js process with Ctrl-C, you'll see jobs accumulate in the `default` queue in the Queues tab.
 If you go back to the Home tab and start the worker again, you'll see a spike of activity on the Dashboard graph as the worker processes all of the accumulated jobs almost immediately.